cmisdocs/ServerDevelopmentGuideV2/README.md

 This project is a developer's guide showing how to build a CMIS server with the Apache Chemistry OpenCMIS Server Framework as well as the OpenCMIS server plugins.

-The ./docs folder contains the pdf version of the guide.
+* The ./docs folder contains the pdf version of the guide.
 Pdf link [here] (https://github.com/cmisdocs/ServerDevelopmentGuideV2/blob/master/docs/OpenCMIS%20Server%20Development%20Guide%20-%202nd%20Edition.pdf?raw=true).
+* The **src** folder contains the source code used in the guide.

 If you are reviewing the document and you find an error please create an issue (here on github) and we will get it fixed.
 Thanks in advance for any feedback.